Digital Signage Software for Hotels

 No digital signage installation is possible without the right CMS software behind it.
 When selecting a CMS platform to run your display network, make sure you consider every aspect.

 Here are some examples:

 Make sure your digital signage software is easy to install and manage.
-Some products are offered as Cloud based applications.
-Others products, called On-Premise, require an on-site server and technical staff to perform ongoing maintenance.
+Some products are offered as Cloud-based applications.
+Other products, called On-Premise, require an on-site server and technical staff to perform ongoing maintenance.
 Look for the type of digital signage software that best matches your needs.
-For example, a hotel chain may decide to implement an On Premise solution to service many properties where individual hotels may simply be fine with a cloud based system.
+For example, a hotel chain may decide to implement an On-Premise solution to service many properties.
+Whereas individual hotels may simply be fine with a cloud-based system.
 Note that your budget will also be a determining factor.
-Cloud based digital signage software is priced on a monthly fee per-player where On Premise CMS licenses are purchased outright.
+Cloud-based digital signage software is priced at a monthly fee per player whereas On-Premise CMS licenses are purchased outright.
 It’s the difference between leasing software and purchasing it so consider both options and pick the one that matches your needs.

 Hotels often need to display real-time data from various sources

-When considering a digital signage software, it’s important to consider the type of displays and media player hardware the system can support.
-Hotels can deploy a wide range of displays, from large exterior LED billboards, touchscreens, video walls, all the way down to small Android tablets for meeting room signage.
+When considering digital signage software, it’s important to consider the type of displays and media player hardware the system can support.
+Hotels can deploy a wide range of displays.
+From large exterior LED billboards, touchscreens, and video walls, all the way down to small Android tablets for meeting room signage.
 Within this group, you may find displays that are mounted in different orientations (landscape or portrait) and even Smart TVs that include the media player in the display.
-Look for a digital signage software that can support the widest range of hardware and applications.
+Look for digital signage software that can support the widest range of hardware and applications.